Ga8riela/portfolio/site/content/about/_index.md

 ![This is me][1]

-The Big Oxmox advised her not to do so, because there were thousands of bad Commas, wild Question Marks and devious Semikoli, but the Little Blind Text didn't listen.
-She packed her seven versalia, put her initial into the belt and made herself on the way.

 #### Education

-- Postgraduate course: Projecting the hotel of the XXI century Barcelona, Spain // Jan 2018 - Jul 2018 (Still in course)
+**Postgraduate course: Projecting the hotel of the XXI century** by ESCOLA SERT -OF THE CATALUNYA SCHOOL OF ARCHITECTS- Barcelona, Spain // Jan 2018 - Jul 2018

+**Architecture licenciate**
-- Architecture licenciate by FRANCISCO MARROQUÍN UNIVERSITY Guatemala city, Guatemala // 2013
+by FRANCISCO MARROQUÍN UNIVERSITY
+Guatemala city, Guatemala // 2013

+**Architecture Lab: The link between history and contemporary Russian architecture** by FRANCISCO MARROQUÍN UNIVERSITY
+Moscow, Russia - Saint Petersburg, Russia // July 2011

+**Digital Fabrication (Fablab) by Prof. Axel Paredes of Paredes + Alemán arquitectos** by FRANCISCO MARROQUÍN UNIVERSITY
+Guatemala city, Guatemala // 2009

+**Complementary studies**

-- Master in hotel, restaurant, and F&B management by OSTELEA SCHOOL OF TOURISM & HOSPITALITY
+**Master in hotel, restaurant, and F&B management** by OSTELEA SCHOOL OF TOURISM & HOSPITALITY
 Barcelona, Spain // 2017

-- Complementary studies
+**Pastry chef**

-- Pastry chef by ESCUELA DE HOSTELERÍA HOFMANN Barcelona, Spain // 2015-2016
+by ESCUELA DE HOSTELERÍA HOFMANN

-- Architecture Lab: The link between history and contemporary Russian architecture by FRANCISCO MARROQUÍN UNIVERSITY
-Moscow, Russia - Saint Petersburg, Russia // July 2011

-- Digital Fabrication (Fablab) by Prof. Axel Paredes of Paredes + Alemán arquitectos by FRANCISCO MARROQUÍN UNIVERSITY Guatemala city, Guatemala // 2009
+Barcelona, Spain // 2015-2016

 [1]: /img/Abb.png